viadataio/eins-documentation/GeoLocationTracing.md

 In a study completed by the Robert Koch Institute (RKI), an individual is deemed to be infectious for as long as two and half days before displaying symptoms.
 To err on the side of caution, EINS considers any infected user to have been infectious from three days prior to their confirmed and tested symptoms date.
 Should a user not have disclosed their status (or be asymptomatic), then they would be considered as infectious as of one week before the positive test result date.
 Based on the above, and considering the length it may take for a person to get tested and receive test results, a user must be able to check for exposure for up to a minimum of two weeks prior to the current time.

 It is expected that the EINS application will gain up to 50 million users.
 Due to the influx of voluminous data that is expected, it is therefore of vital importance that the system is designed in such a manner where scalability is a seamless operation.
-Hence,the following key system requirements need to be met:
+Hence, the following key system requirements need to be met:

  - The system must be able to provide a user with an exposure risk based on proximity to known positive users.
  - The system must protect the user’s anonymity.